Construction and management simulation: Early examples

 The Sumerian Game (1964), a text-based early mainframe game designed by Mabel Addis, was an economic simulation game based on the ancient Sumerian city-state of Lagash.
 It was adapted into The Sumer Game, a later version of which was called Hamurabi, a relatively simple text-only game originally written for the DEC PDP-8 in which the player controlled the economy of a city-state.
-Other formative 1970s classroom/business sims included Lemonade Stand (1973/1979 Apple II), a simple profit-and-loss trainer, and The Oregon Trail (1971), which blended resource budgeting with stochastic events was a popular game in schools.
+Other formative 1970s classroom/business sims included Lemonade Stand (1973/1979 Apple II), a simple profit-and-loss trainer, and The Oregon Trail (1971), which blended resource budgeting with stochastic events and was a popular game in schools.
 Utopia was released in 1982 for the Intellivision, and is credited as the game that spawned the construction and management simulation genre.
 Utopia put players in charge of an island, allowing them to control its entire military and economy.
 The population had to be kept happy, and the military had to be strong enough to thwart attacks from rebels and pirates.
 This game required complex thought in an era where most games were about reflexes.
 The game sold fairly well, and it had an influence on games of all genres.

 In 1983, Koei released the historical simulation game Nobunaga's Ambition, where the player takes the role of the historical figure Oda Nobunaga and must conquer, unify and manage the nation of Japan.
 It combined arithmetic, Japanese history, and grand strategy simulation, included elements such as taxation and giving rice to prefectures.
 Nobunaga's Ambition went on to define and set the standard for most console simulation games, and has had many sequels, while Koei continued to create other simulation games since, including the Romance of the Three Kingdoms series from 1986 and Bandit Kings of Ancient China in 1989.
 That same year, Capcom released a simulation game of their own, Destiny of an Emperor, also based on Chinese history.